 Ocean Biomedical (NASDAQ: OCEA) Announces 70% Increase in Price Target by EF Hutton from $10 to $17 on New Glioblastoma Results Validating Profound Tumor Suppression with Anti-Chi3L1 Antibody

-/EIN News/ -- Providence, RI, May 01, 2023 (GLOBE NEWSWIRE) -- Ocean Biomedical, Inc. (NASDAQ: OCEA), a biopharma company working to accelerate the development and commercialization of scientifically compelling assets from research universities and medical centers, announced today that an equity analyst coverage report issued by EF Hutton has increased that firm’s price target by 70%, now targeting $17 per share, up from their initial target of $10 per share.
-This increase was attributed in part to the publication in Cancer Research of findings suggesting “compelling activity of Chi3L1 in animal models of glioblastoma.”
+Providence, RI, May 01, 2023 (GLOBE NEWSWIRE) -- Ocean Biomedical, Inc. OCEA, a biopharma company working to accelerate the development and commercialization of scientifically compelling assets from research universities and medical centers, announced today that an equity analyst coverage report issued by EF Hutton has increased that firm's price target by 70%, now targeting $17 per share, up from their initial target of $10 per share.
+This increase was attributed in part to the publication in Cancer Research of findings suggesting "compelling activity of Chi3L1 in animal models of glioblastoma."

 The animal models cited in the studies used mice implanted with human glioblastoma to test the efficacy of Ocean Biomedical's anti-Chi3L1 therapeutic candidate, and showed tumor reduction of greater than 60% in 2 different study approaches.
 The groundbreaking research uncovers in detail how the suppression of Chi3L1 works to keep glioma stem cells from differentiating into the most aggressive forms of glioblastoma.
 This data provides further evidence of the therapeutic potential of Ocean's anti-Chi3L1 for solid tumors.